map-ir/mapir-vue/docs_source/guide/basemap.md

 ## Map actions

-Asynchronous map methods exposed at mapir component in `actions` property.
-They returns `Promise`, that resolves when action completed.
-Promise resolves with map properties that has been changed by used action.
+Actions are asynchronous map methods exposed from mapir component in `actions` property of the component object.
+They return `Promise`, that resolves when action completed. each promise resolves with map properties that has been changed by used actions:
-For example:

 ```vue
 <script>
 export deafult {
   name: 'App',
   methods: {
     async onMapLoad(event) {
       // Here we cathing 'load' map event